ellisimo03/Travelling-salesman-problem/README.md

 Crossover:
-- Here, you take the best members (parents) from the population (which you chose in the fitness fuction) and "breed" them to create new "offspring"
+- Here, you take the best members (parents) from the population (which you chose in the fitness function) and "breed" them to create new "offspring"
 - You take two members' DNA and combine them
 - - The idea is that you take parts of one parent member which you like and combine it with the parts of another parent member which you like as well
 - I then randomly take each part of the parents DNA and combine them, repeating this process until it no longer improves